-Material Creditors of the Company having amount outstanding as on March 31, 2022 exceeding 1% of the
+Material Creditors of the Company having amount outstanding as on March 31, 2022 exceeding 1% of the revenue of the Company as per the last audited financial statements of the Company.

 Based on the Restated Consolidated Financial Statements, as of March 31, 2022, we had approximately 45sundry creditors to whom a total amount amounting to ₹ 10,066.66 lakhs was outstanding out of which 3 of the sundry creditors were material creditors in terms of the Materiality Policy.